 2. Can life be reduced to a math equation?

 To say that math and/or empiricism answers every big question in life is little bit like saying that the key to happiness is a good diet.
 "Dad, what's the meaning of life?
 Why am I lonely?
 What is beauty and why does it make me weep sometimes?
 How do you determine what is right and wrong?
 Why does love change everything?
 Well son, I'm not sure about all that, but what I can tell you is this: 2+2 = 4, and don't forget, too many carbs will cause you to pack on the pounds."
 Thanks so much dad… said the mechanical robot boy who did not have a soul.
 Look, who the heck disagrees with the proposition that math works, or that science can teach you many things about life, or even that technology can bring about cultural and social progress?
 Unless you are a Luddite, or you despise the intellect altogether, you are not likely to disagree with such things, religious or not.
 Still, does anyone really believe in their heart of hearts that you can live life without addressing these larger issues?
-One must live in an incredibly narrow world must one live in order to believe that a biological explanations alone can address every important issue.
+One must live in an incredibly narrow world in order to believe that a biological explanations alone can address every important issue.
 Ironically, an individual who argues this will often mock religious fundamentalism, even while neglecting to see that he or she pretty much does the same thing on the opposite end of the spectrum.

 Pretending that most religious folks (with a few notable exceptions) despise science and math is a little bit like going to a Catholic school and ridiculing them for only teaching theology.
 If this were actually the case, then why would so many parents send their kids to such an institution (including atheist parents)?
 So the problem here is not that most religious schools are only focused on "religion", but rather that atheists are fixated on the sciences to the exclusion of every other subject.
 My question is: can you really regard yourself as a true "humanist," when by your own admission you have absolutely no interest in the "humanities" (i.e. literature, art music, history, and philosophy)?!